krining76/krining76.github.io/_featured_categories/about.md

 ---
 layout: list
-title: Abount
+title: About
-slug: abount
+slug: about
 menu: true
 order: 3
 description: >
-  Abount
+  About
 ---